SwiftyTesseract/SwiftyTesseract/Readme.md

 There are three different types of `.traineddata` files that can be used in `SwiftyTesseract`: [tessdata](https://github.com/tesseract-ocr/tessdata), [tessdata_best](https://github.com/tesseract-ocr/tessdata_best), or [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast) that correspond to `SwiftyTesseract` `EngineMode`s `.tesseractOnly`, `.lstmOnly`, and `.tesseractLstmCombined`. `.tesseractOnly` uses the legacy [Tesseract](https://github.com/tesseract-ocr/tesseract) engine and can only use language training files from the [tessdata](https://github.com/tesseract-ocr/tessdata) repository.
 During testing of `SwiftyTesseract`, the `.tesseractOnly` engine mode was found to be the least reliable. `.lstmOnly` uses a long short-term memory recurrent neural network to perform OCR and can use language training files from either [tessdata_best](https://github.com/tesseract-ocr/tessdata_best), [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast), or [tessdata](https://github.com/tesseract-ocr/tessdata) repositories.
 During testing, [tessdata_best](https://github.com/tesseract-ocr/tessdata_best) was found to provide the most reliable results at the cost of speed, while [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast) provided results that were comparable to [tessdata](https://github.com/tesseract-ocr/tessdata) (when used with `.lstmOnly`) and faster than both [tessdata](https://github.com/tesseract-ocr/tessdata) and [tessdata_best](https://github.com/tesseract-ocr/tessdata_best). `.tesseractLstmCombined` can only use language files from the [tessdata](https://github.com/tesseract-ocr/tessdata) repository, and the results and speed seemed to be on par with [tessdata_best](https://github.com/tesseract-ocr/tessdata_best).
 For most cases, `.lstmOnly` along with the [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast) language training files will likely be the best option, but this could vary depending on the language and application of `SwiftyTesseract` in your project.

 ## Custom Trained Data
-SwiftyTesseract 1.1.0 enabled using custom training data.
-In version 2.0.0 the method in which custom training data is used has changed.
 The steps required are the same as the instructions provided in [additional configuration](#additional-configuration).
 To utilize custom `.traineddata` files, simply use the `.custom(String)` case of `RecognitionLanguage`:
 ```swift
 let swiftyTesseract = SwiftyTesseract(language: .custom("custom-traineddata-file-prefix"))
 ```